Race in Novato

 Regardless of origin, for a hundred years the common name for the most striking geographical landmark in Novato was a racial slur.
 Did that shape Novato and its history?

 After Black John, nonwhites didn’t play a prominent role in the history of Novato.
 That invisibility was its own story and is noteworthy today because people of color are now a significant part of Novato.
-According to the 2010 census, Novato was 66% white.
-Which means:
+According to the 2010 census, Novato as a whole was 66% white.
+In downtown Novato...

-For a wealthy, 80% white county like Marin, that will be quite a story.
+For a wealthy, 80% white county like Marin, this is quite a story.
+However, it's a largely unknown story to residents and entirely untold by local media.

 In the 1950 census, Novato's “white people” were broken into “native white” and “foreign-born white.”
 To Novatans at the time, the idea made perfect sense.
 In 1950, Novato was almost entirely white — out of 3,496 residents, only nine were black and twenty-three were classified as “other races.”
 People identified as Italian-, Portuguese-, Irish-, and Polish-American long before it was a cultural norm to hyphenate one’s ancestry.
 For most Novatans who remember the mid-20th century, it’s easy to recall that the biggest public event (except for Western Weekend) was the Portuguese Parade.